 In Central Texas and especially here in Central Florida, making beautyberry jelly is as common as sweet tea in the south and pierogies in the north.
 But jelly is not the only treat created from this plant!

-Beautyberry tea, jam, pies, and syrup are also made from the berry clusters from around early October through late November.
-You can get some great recipes in the post, Beautyberry Recipes You Need to Try so watch for it next week on Friday!
+Beautyberry tea, jam, pies, and syrup are also made from berry clusters from around early October through late November.
+You can get some great recipes in the post, Beautyberry Recipes You Need to Try.

 Final Thoughts on American Beautyberry

 Beautyberry has been around for a long time.
 The native Americans learned of its uses and have passed down their experience through the years.
 Now, with some favorable soil, good drainage, and some humid summers, you too can experience the joy of the purple beautyberry bush on your land.